tsowell/wiremix/README.md

 | 9             | Set volume 90%          |
 | 0             | Set volume 100%         |

-Everything except quitting can also be done with the mouse.
-Some of the less-intuitive mouse controls are:

-* Click the numeric volume percentage to toggle muting.
-* Scroll with the mouse wheel or click on scroll buttons (default appearence:
-  `•••`) to scroll
-* Right-click in the Input/Output Devices tab to set the default source/sink

 ## Configuration

 wiremix can be configured through a TOML configuration file.

-The configuration file is searched for in these locations (in order of precedence):
+It searches for the configuration file in these locations (in order of precedence):

 1. Path specified on the command-line via `-c`/`--config`